helixml/docs/content/searchbot/_index.md

 ## What is Helix SearchBot?

 Helix SearchBot provides website owners with a better, AI-driven search.
 Unlike traditional website search plugins, SearchBot drives users to the answer they need.

+## How to use this documentation

+We recommend you start with the [quick-start guide]({{< ref "/searchbot/quick-start/index.md" >}}).
+This is the fastest way to get a SearchBot up and running on your website.